-he number of candidates to be admitted to the Main Examination will be 15 times the total approximate number of vacancies (category wise) to be filled in the year in the various Services and posts, but in the said range all those candidates who secure the same percentage of marks as may be fixed by the Commission for any lower range will be admitted to the Main Examination.
+The number of candidates to be admitted to the Main Examination is 15 times the total approximate number of vacancies (category wise) to be filled in the year in the various Services and posts.
+However, in the said range, all those candidates who secure the same percentage of marks as may be fixed by the Commission for any lower range are admitted to the Main Examination.

-The written examination will consist of the following four papers which will be descriptive /analytical.
-A candidate must take all the papers listed below which will also consist of question paper of brief, medium, long answer and descriptive type question.
-The standard of General Hindi and General English will be that of Sr. Secondary Level.
-The time allowed for each paper shall be 3 hours.
+The written examination consists of the following four papers which are descriptive in nature.
+A candidate must take all the papers listed below which also consist of a question paper of brief, medium, long answer and descriptive type questions.
+The standard of the General Hindi and General English sections is that of the Sr. Secondary Level.
+The time allowed for each paper is 3 hours.

 |I||General Studies I||200||3 Hours|